Is South Africa Safe?

 2) Learn about the local dangers in every destination you visit.
 Take the time to talk to your hotel or guesthouse staff when you arrive and find out about what actions and places to avoid.

-7) If you’re connecting flights in Johannesburg, wrap your bag.
-I’ve never used the airport bag wrapping machine, but I did for the first time in South Africa.
-Johannesburg is a bit of a hotspot for luggage robbery.
+8) If you’re connecting flights in Johannesburg, wrap your bag.
+I’ve never used the airport bag wrapping machine, but I did for the first time in South Africa upon recommendation from friends who visit often.
 And as always, you shouldn’t put anything valuable in your checked bags.

 Most importantly: don’t let safety concerns keep you away from South Africa.